Trevor Horn: 1980: Yes

 The Buggles secured management from Brian Lane, who was also managing the progressive rock band Yes.
 The Yes singer, Jon Anderson, and the keyboardist, Rick Wakeman, had both departed.
 Horn and Downes were invited to replace them, and Yes recorded an album, Drama (1980), with Horn on vocals and bass.
-On tour, Horn was poorly received by fans, and Rick Wakeman would later say "this fat, dumpy guy at the front singing ... it was an absolute nightmare from start to finish".
-Yes sacked Horn after the tour.
+On tour, Horn was poorly received by fans, and Wakeman would later say "this fat, dumpy guy at the front singing ... it was an absolute nightmare from start to finish".
+Yes broke up after the tour, with Anderson fronting the band again when they reformed in 1983.

 1980–1982: Dollar, ABC and Malcolm McLaren

 In 1980, Horn married the music executive Jill Sinclair, who became his manager.
 Sinclair told him that as an artist he would always be "second division", but if he pursued production he would become the best in the world.

 In the 1980s, Horn incorporated samples into pop music using a Fairlight CMI synthesiser.

 Horn assembled studio equipment, including a Roland TR-808 drum machine, a sequencer, a Minimoog synthesiser and Simmons electronic drums.
 He spent £18,000 on a Fairlight CMI, an early digital synthesiser, one of four in the UK at the time.
 The Fairlight was one of the first digital samplers, allowing musicians to play back samples such as sound effects at different pitches.
 He said later: "I knew what it was capable of, because I understood what it did.
 Most other people didn't understand at the time – sampling was like a mystical world."
 Horn is credited as the "key architect" in incorporating sampling into "the language of pop".
 His understanding of electronic equipment made him influential on the development of pop music in the following decade.

 In 1981, Horn completed a second Buggles album, Adventures in Modern Recording, largely on his own following Downes's decision to form Asia.
 Horn produced a string of hit singles by the pop duo Dollar, writing the songs "Mirror Mirror", "Hand Held in Black and White", "Give Me Back My Heart" and "Videotheque".
 All four became top 20 hits in the UK.
 Though Dollar were a middle-of-the-road band with little credibility, Horn saw an opportunity to combine the electronic music of Kraftwerk and the crooner Vince Hill.
 The music journalist Alexis Petridis said that The Dollar Album "mapped out ... the sonic future of 80s pop", with "booming drums, high-drama synthesisers and sampled voices".
-Horn did not complete the ensuing Dollar Album however and the production of the remaining tracks was attributed to Dollar themselves.
+Horn did not complete The Dollar Album, and the production of the remaining tracks was attributed to Dollar themselves.